emqx/emqx/apps/emqx_resource/README.md

 # emqx_resource

-The `emqx_resource` is an application that manages configuration specs and runtime states for components that need to be configured and manipulated from the emqx-dashboard.
+The `emqx_resource` is a behavior that manages configuration specs and runtime states for resources like mysql or redis backends.

-It is intended to be used by resources, actions, acl, auth, backend_logics and more.
+It is intended to be used by the emqx_data_bridges and all other resources that need CRUD operations to their configs, and need to initialize the states when creating.

-It reads the configuration spec from *.spec (in HOCON format) and provide APIs for creating, updating and destroying resource instances among all nodes in the cluster.

-It handles the problem like storing the configs and runtime states for both resource and resource instances, and how porting them between different emqx_resource versions.

-It may maintain the config and data in JSON or HOCON files in data/ dir.

-After restarting the emqx_resource, it re-creates all the resource instances.

 There can be foreign references between resource instances via resource-id.
 So they may find each other via this Id.

+The main idea of the emqx resource is to put all the `general` code in a common lib, including the config operations (like config validation, config dump back to files), and the state management.
+And we put all the `specific` codes to the callback modules.

 ## Try it out